delhiRoyal/gen_ai_training/README.md

    ```
    Check the application logs and the response from `curl` to ensure the requests were successful.

+# Module 6

+## Testing the RAG (Retrieval-Augmented Generation) Feature

+This feature allows the chatbot to answer questions based on the content of documents you upload.
+The system extracts text, creates embeddings, stores them in Qdrant, and retrieves relevant chunks to augment the AI's response generation.

+**Testing Steps:**

+1.  **Navigate to the Chat Tab:**
+    *   Ensure you are on the main **Chat** tab in the frontend application (`http://localhost:5173`).

+2.  **Upload a Document:**
+    *   Locate the file upload section within the Chat tab (look for a button like "Upload File" or an upload icon).
+    *   Click the upload button and select a document (e.g., PDF, DOCX) to upload.
+    *   **Suggestion:** You can use the sample PDF files located in the backend project's test resources directory: `src/test/resources/data/`.

+3.  **Wait for Processing:**
+    *   After selecting the file, the frontend will send it to the backend.
+    *   The backend will then:
+        *   Extract text from the document.
+        *   Chunk the text.
+        *   Generate embeddings for each chunk using the configured OpenAI model.
+        *   Store the chunks and their embeddings in the Qdrant vector database.
+    *   This process might take a few moments, especially for larger files.
+Look for a confirmation message in the UI (e.g., "File uploaded and processed successfully") or check the backend console logs for progress information (e.g., "Stored embedding for chunk...", "Embedding process completed").

+4.  **Ask Questions Based on the Document:**
+    *   Once the document is processed and embeddings are stored, you can ask questions specifically related to the content of the uploaded file in the chat input box.

+**Example Prompts for RAG Testing:**

+*(Note: The effectiveness of these prompts depends heavily on the actual content of the PDF/DOCX file you upload.
+Use questions relevant to your chosen test document.)*

+*   **Examples:**
+  * PerkPlus.pdf -> What is covered under the PerksPlus?
+  * Benefits_Options.pdf -> what is Northwind Health Plus?

+**Expected Behavior:**

+The chatbot should provide answers that are clearly derived from the content of the document you uploaded.
+It should retrieve relevant text chunks from Qdrant and use them to formulate an informed response, rather than relying solely on its general pre-trained knowledge.
+If you ask about something *only* present in the document, the RAG feature should enable the bot to answer correctly.

 ## Important Notes

 *   **CORS:** The backend is configured to allow requests from `http://localhost:5173` (see `ChatBotController.java`).
 If you change the frontend's port, update the `@CrossOrigin` annotation accordingly.